Average Salary: $104,270

 The field varies in as many ways as there are electrons in a uranium atom (hint: it's ninety-two).
 Your salary will depend on your level of education, the area of nuclear science you decide to pursue, and how much hands-on experience you have in the field.

 If you're a project manager at a national laboratory, you're going to be making bank, but if you're just some part-time technician, we're going to hope you've got a respectable side job to help make ends meet.

-In 2010, the average salary for someone working in nuclear science (with bonuses and possible profit sharing) was $70,000 on the low end of the scale and $140,000 on the high end.
-For a recent college grad, $70K ain’t chump change.
-But for someone supporting a family of five, acquiring the skills and training to move forward is probably worth your time and effort.
+In 2010, the average salary for someone working in nuclear science (with bonuses and possible profit sharing) was a little over a hundred grand—$70,000 on the low end of the scale and $140,000 on the high end (source).

 For a recent college grad, even that low amount ain't chump change.
 But for someone supporting a family of five, acquiring the skills, training, or education to move forward much faster is probably worth the time and effort—and will make the difference come payday.

 Job location also figures into it.
 If you're in one of the big nuclear meccas like Washington, D.C. (home to science centers), Boston (major hospitals and research centers), or Albuquerque (Los Alamos National Laboratory), you're easily pulling down six figures or more (source).
 Less-renowned locales mean less-rewarded research and development.